webplatform/docs/css/data_types/resolution/index.md

 }}
 |Notes_rows={{Compatibility Notes Row
 |Browser=WebKit
-|Note=Webkit engine does not support CSS resolution query as in the specification, the use of the non-standard device-pixel-ratio query is needed for browsers Safari, see [https://bugs.webkit.org/show_bug.cgi?id=16832 bug 16832].
+|Note=Webkit engine does not support CSS resolution query as in the specification, the use of the non-standard '''device-pixel-ratio'' query is needed for browsers Safari, see [https://bugs.webkit.org/show_bug.cgi?id=16832 bug 16832].
 }}{{Compatibility Notes Row
 |Browser=Firefox
 |Version=< 8.0